picosh/docs/posts/prose.md

 > that there's an auto-generated project where you can quickly access all your
 > blog images via https://{user}-prose.pgs.sh

-When you upload an image to prose, we make it web optimized (e.g. strip exif, convert to webp, and reduce filesize).
-We also support an [image manipulation API](/images#image-manipulation)!
+When you upload an image to prose, we make it web optimized (e.g. strip exif and reduce filesize).
+We also support an
+[image manipulation API](/images#image-manipulation)!

 # Blog structure